sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 need to do is calculate the “area under the curve”.
-We have seen this concept already, in :numref:`fig-normAreaSD` the shaded areas shown depict genuine probabilities (e.g., in the left panel of :numref:`fig-normAreaSD` it shows the probability of observing a value that falls within 1 standard deviation of the mean).
+We have seen this concept already, in :numref:`fig-normAreaSD` the shaded areas shown depict genuine probabilities (e.g., in the left panel of :numref:`fig-normAreaSD` it shows the probability of observing a value that falls within one standard deviation of the mean).

 Okay, so that explains part of the story.
 I have explained a little bit